 Depending on your institution's policy regarding signing authorities, your Department Head or Dean may require you to provide them with a PDF of your completed application for their review before they indicate their approval.
-You can generate a PDF of your application at any time by going to the Application workbench and clicking:
+You can generate a PDF of your application at any time by going to the Application workbench (the main landing page in EGrAMS) and clicking:

-- 1. Ensure that CCS Research Training Award for Postdoctoral Fellows 2023 is selected in the Application workbench (RTA-PDF-23). - If not, click the program name on the left under Programs with Applications in progress - 2.
-Complete the forms under the Signatories and references section by providing the titles, names, institutions and email addresses of your Head of Department/Dean, Executive Authority Research Host and (if applicable) Executive Authority Finance Host signatories.
+- 1. Ensure that CCS Research Training Award for PhD students 2024 is selected in the Application workbench (RTA-PH-24). - If it is not, click the program name on the left under Programs with Applications in progress. - 2.
+Complete the forms under the Signatories and references section by providing the titles, names, institutions and email addresses of your references, Head of Department/Dean, Executive Authority Research Host and (if applicable) Executive Authority Finance Host signatories.

-Note: manually enter 'not applicable' or 'other' in the institution section of EGrAMS for community member/ patient / caregiver references.
+Note: manually enter 'not applicable' or 'other' in the institution section of EGrAMS for community member/patient/caregiver references.